tinko26/ao.net/docs/namespaces/ao.timing.win32.md

 ## Multimedia Timer

 The native multimedia timer services are an alternative to the various timer classes of the .NET framework library, for they can fire events at higher resolutions.
-The static `MultimediaTimer` class provide a constant for the minimum possible resolution.
+The static `MultimediaTimer` class provides a constant for the minimum possible resolution.

 ```csharp
 Console.WriteLine("{0} ms", MultimediaTimer.MinResolutionMs);